-Most educators believe that schooling is a place for children to deliberate ideas, to weigh different perspective, to learn about our past.
+Most educators believe that schooling is a place for children to deliberate ideas, to weigh different perspectives, to learn about our past.
 We also have a deep belief that children can learn about the history of this country — its triumphs and mistakes — to create a better future.

 Schooling is a place for youth to learn the practices of democratic engagement, to consider different perspectives, and articulate one’s own ideas about the world around them.
 It is why many of us, who have a deep belief in our democracy, chose to teach.

 And yet, as an educator and historian who grew up in Red America, a place where nearly everyone is voting for a misogynist, xenophobic, racist candidate, it’s easy to feel like a failure: That we, as educators, have failed to teach skills for students to engage in this democracy, to understand this nation’s misogynist, xenophobic, and racist past, and to grasp the threat that this inflammatory rhetoric has on our standing in the world.